 What two weeks in Japan taught me about walls

-My wife and I just returned from a two-week vacation IMG_4284in Japan.
+My wife and I just returned from a two-week vacation in Japan.
 The trip took us from Tokyo through the Japanese countryside, where we stayed in Ryokans: the small, country inns that capture the traditional essence of rural Japan.
 A few days later, we wound up in Kyoto – our home for a week, as we made daily pilgrimages to various shrines, temples and other must-see sites.

 Japan was mesmerizing in its natural beauty, extraordinary food, deeply-textured history, and a storied culture that revealed itself in so many ways.
 For all of its attractions, however, something was lacking…